zenonine/flexi/README.md

   </a>

   <p>
-    Beside the implementation of Material and Bootstrap breakpoint systems, Flexi allows to create your own layout easily.
+    Beside Material and Bootstrap breakpoint systems, Flexi allows to create your own layout easily.
   </p>

   <div>